sketchplugins/plugin-directory/README.md

 - [ddwht/sketch-dynamic-button](https://github.com/ddwht/sketch-dynamic-button) Dynamic button plug-in for Sketch.app allows to create buttons with fixed margins no matter what text you add.
 - [dunckr/sketch-colorfulgradients](https://github.com/dunckr/sketch-colorfulgradients) Import gradients as shape fills using Will Burn's colorfulgradients and colorincolor.
 - [dunckr/sketch-subtlepatterns](https://github.com/dunckr/sketch-subtlepatterns) Import subtle patterns as shape fills in Sketch.
+- [elihorne/smartboards](https://github.com/elihorne/smartboards) Smartboards is a collection of plugins that make my life easier in Sketch
+- [Falkeyn/Modulizer](https://github.com/falkeyn/modulizer) Sketch.app plugin for auto-padding
 - [florianpnn/sketch-data-parser](https://github.com/florianpnn/sketch-data-parser) A sketch plugin to parse your data and populate your design
 - [fnky/sketch-dockpreview](https://github.com/fnky/sketch-dockpreview) A Sketch plugin that lets you preview your current artboard in the Dock.
 - [FredericJacobs/crop_Artboard](https://github.com/fredericjacobs/crop_artboard) A script to export the Sketch App artboards to the clipboard
 - [GeertWille/sketch-export-assets](https://github.com/geertwille/sketch-export-assets) A Sketch plugin that allows to quickly export assets for Android, iOS, Windows Phone and the Web
 - [getflourish/Copy-and-Paste-for-Framer](https://github.com/getflourish/copy-and-paste-for-framer) Copy & paste boilerplate code from a Sketch layer to FramerJS
 - [getflourish/Sketch-Color-Contrast-Analyser](https://github.com/getflourish/sketch-color-contrast-analyser) A Sketch plugin that calculates the color contrast of two selected layers and evaluates it against the WCAG2.0
+- [getflourish/Sketch-Export-Text-Styles](https://github.com/getflourish/sketch-export-text-styles) Export all your Sketch text styles as CSS (proof of concept)
+- [getflourish/Sketch-Select-Layers-by-Color](https://github.com/getflourish/sketch-select-layers-by-color) This plugin selects all layers that have the same fill color as the currently selected layer
+- [getflourish/Sketch-Select-Similar-Text-Layers-Plugin](https://github.com/getflourish/sketch-select-similar-text-layers-plugin) Selects all text layers that have the same text style as the reference text layer
 - [getflourish/Sketch-Set-Line-Height-Plugin](https://github.com/getflourish/sketch-set-line-height-plugin) Plugin that allows you to set the line height of a text layer as a multiple of the font size.
 - [getflourish/Sketch-Sort-Layers](https://github.com/getflourish/sketch-sort-layers) Plugin that can sort layers or artboards based on text, layer name or position.
 - [getflourish/Sketch-Style-Inventory](https://github.com/getflourish/sketch-style-inventory) Generate a visual style sheet with all colors and text styles that you are using in Sketch.
+- [graphical-iain/Copy-SCSS-Colors](https://github.com/graphical-iain/copy-scss-colors) Sketch.app Plugin to copy colors to clipboard as SCSS variable definitions
 - [groove25/DrawingKit](https://github.com/groove25/drawingkit) DrawingKit is a collection of commands for use in Sketch.
 - [hrescak/sketchPlugins](https://github.com/hrescak/sketchplugins) A box for random sketch plugins: **Toggle Specs** (cmd+L) toggles visibility of all of the layer groups in your document named "specs".
 Other than specs this could be useful with hidden guides.
 - [ichord/sketch-divine-proportions](https://github.com/ichord/sketch-divine-proportions) A plugin for Sketch to generate divine proportions automatically.